Loading

 • The affiliate program allows Pinterest links

-• You disclose the relationship (e.g., #affiliate or #ad)
+• You disclose the relationship (e.g., #affiliate, #ad, or “This post contains affiliate links”)

 • You avoid link cloaking (no Bitly or shortened URLs)